 Data Entry Worksheet

-The Data Entry Worksheet and the Dashboard are where you enter the data needed for the Spreadsheet calculate your projection.
+The Data Entry Worksheet and the Dashboard are where you enter the data needed for the Spreadsheet to calculate your projection.
 The Data Entry Worksheet typically contains information that you cannot change such as your name, birthdate and account balances at the beginning of the year, while the Dashboard allows you to experiment with the choices you make such as retirement age, retirement fund contributions and withdrawals and downsizing of your principal residence.

 Personal Info